Optimize scope, time and budget to achieve project goals.

 Taught by instructors with industry and academic experience, the Project Management Certificate Program offers a range of courses designed to meet your professional goals.

-Participants will receive instructions for logging into Canvas to access course materials approximately one week prior to first class.
-This class is interactive and instructor-led.
-Each week has recorded presentations, reading/writing assignments, quizzes and online discussion.
+Participants will receive instructions for logging into Canvas to access course materials approximately one week prior to the first day of each class.

-February 6-February 14, 2023 Success in project management demands a structured, systematic approach to projects.
+Success in project management demands a structured, systematic approach to projects.
 Develop the core tools and techniques for each phase: initiating, planning, executing, monitoring, controlling and closing.
 Gain a working foundation to better plan and control a variety of projects in your organization.
-Recommended first class.
+This is a required course for earning the certificate.
 Instructor: Sandra Hoskins Cost: $845

 Register